Skip to main content

 How could telecare help me?

-If you are at risk of falls, you could get a red button that you simply press to call for help.
+If you are worried about falls, you could get a Telecare button that you simply press to call for help.

-If you are likely to become lost or confused if you leave your home on your own, you could get door sensors that will let someone know if you leave your home and that you may need help.
+If you feel unsafe when you are away from your home on your own, you could get door sensors that will let someone know if you leave your home and that you may need help.

 If you are a carer and aren’t sleeping well because you might miss something, you could get a pager, which will alert you when your help is needed.

-If you are anxious and need extra support after a stay in hospital or after a life-changing event, you could get confidence and reassurance from a red button.
+If you are anxious and need extra support after a stay in hospital or after a life-changing event, you could get confidence and reassurance from a Telecare button.

 If you are struggling to take the right medication, you can get a medication dispenser that helps to keep you right.